sherry-ger/workshop/Labs/APM.md

 <img src="/Labs/images/MachineInfo.png" width="400">

-2. Copy the Public DNS.
-We will be re-using the Public DNS later for our services and application as well.
+2. Copy the Public DNS or IP.
+We will be re-using the Public DNS or IP later for our services and application as well.

 <img src="/Labs/images/RemoteIP.png" width="400">

-3. Paste the DNS into a browser, add the port number for kibana `:5601` and hit enter.
+3. Paste the DNS into a browser, add the port number for kibana `:5601` and hit enter, e.g. http://MY-PUBLIC-IP:5601
 4. Go to the dashboards.

 <img src="/Labs/images/dashboards.png" width="400">